ino-

 Fibrous tissue or muscle.

-[Greek is, in-, fibre, muscle.]
+Greek is, in‑, fibre, muscle.

 The adjective inotropic refers to something that modifies the force or speed of contraction of muscles, especially the heart; inositol is a simple carbohydrate which occurs in animal and plant tissue, especially muscle; inosine is a nucleoside found in animal tissue which is used in kidney transplantation to provide a temporary source of sugar; an inosilicate is a silicate mineral in which the SiO4 groups are connected in parallel chains like fibres.

 Copyright © Michael Quinion 2008–.
 All rights reserved.
-Page last updated 23 September 2008.
+Your comments are very welcome.